Sandeepv68/wrapsplash/README.md

-# WrapSplash v1.1.0
+# WrapSplashJS v1.1.0
 ![license](https://img.shields.io/github/license/mashape/apistatus.svg)
 ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)
 ![Hackage-Deps](https://img.shields.io/hackage-deps/v/lens.svg)
 ![Status](https://img.shields.io/badge/status-stable-green.svg)

-WrapSplash is a simple API wrapper for the most popular [Unsplash](https://unsplash.com/) platform.
+WrapSplashJS is a simple API wrapper for the most popular [Unsplash](https://unsplash.com/) platform.
 Unsplash provides beautiful high quality free images and photos that you can download and use for any project  without any attribution.

 Before using the Unsplash API, you need to **register as a developer** and **read the API Guidelines.**